 Easy Instant Pot Shami Kabob

-Shami kababs are naturally gluten-free beef patties filled with yellow split peas (chana dal), onion, spices, and herbs, then dipped in eggs and pan-fried.
+Shami kababs are Pakistani/Indian beef patties filled with yellow split peas (chana dal), onion, spices, and herbs, then dipped in eggs and pan-fried.
 This recipe includes Instant Pot and stovetop instructions!
+Naturally gluten-free!

 - 1 tbsp coriander seeds